antchfx/xmlquery/README.md

 Overview
 ===

-xmlquery is an XPath query package for XML document, lets you extract data or evaluate from XML documents by an XPath expression.
+`xmlquery` is an XPath query package for XML document, lets you extract data or evaluate from XML documents by an XPath expression.

+`xmlquery` built-in the query object caching feature will caching the recently used XPATH query string.
+Enable caching can avoid re-compile XPath expression each query.

 Change Logs
 ===

+2019-11-11
+- Add XPath query caching.

 2019-10-05
 - Add new methods that compatible with invalid XPath expression error: `QueryAll` and `Query`.